Illustration by Santtu Mustonen. Background photo courtesy of the NOAA.

 1 Yes, I am aware of the infamous “dream fish” said to be Sarpa salpa as well as various Kyphosus and Siganus species.
 Little chemical analysis of these fish has been published and their precise activity is uncertain, but what has been documented suggests a long-lasting delirium not typical of serotonergic psychedelics.
 Only one report compared the observed symptomatology to that of LSD and was published in the ichthyological rumor mill that is Practical Fishkeeping magazine; apparently gossip pieces about which giant isopods have eating disorders weren’t selling the ads.

-2 I am very much interested in the possibility that these dark pigments result from the dimerisation of bromoindoles into tyrian-purple type pigments.
-I have personally seen a dram vile containing a small quantity of methanolic Smenospongia extract, and true to the reports, the colour was a deep violet tending toward black.
-Additionally, any experienced tryptamine chemist will testify that synthetic intermediates (particularly crude acid chlorides) quite literally come in all the colours of the rainbow.
+2 I am very much interested in the possibility that these dark pigments result from the dimerization of bromoindoles into tyrian-purple type pigments.
+I have personally seen a dram vile containing a small quantity of methanolic Smenospongia extract, and true to the reports, the color was a deep violet tending toward black.
+Additionally, any experienced tryptamine chemist will testify that synthetic intermediates (particularly crude acid chlorides) quite literally come in all the colors of the rainbow.

 3 FB (from hexanes) MP: 99-102.3°C. Consistent with reference material (99.6- 102.0°C) and 98-99°C reported by Djura et al. 1979.